Originally published on June 4, 2018.

 From farmer quality incentives to retail packaging, this now nearly century-old cow-to-consumer commitment to quality has become a staple of the Dairy Foods brand.
 And, it’s a big part of the reason global customers of all types rely on Land O’Lakes for consistent, high quality products.

-In my current position as Senior Vice President of Land O’Lakes International Development, June Dairy Month has got me thinking about our nonprofit’s history in food quality.
+In my current position as Executive Director of Land O’Lakes International Development, June Dairy Month has got me thinking about our nonprofit’s history in food quality.
 Our goal is to support farmers and processors in emerging economies – people just like the original Land O’Lakes member-owners – to unlock the potential of their local dairy industries.
 This means supporting them to increase yields and reach food quality standards that build brand trust and are safe for their families and local customers, as well as up-to-par for international markets.

 Today, in honor of our nonprofit’s history in implementing dairy projects since our start in 1981, I’m tipping my hat to two projects that remind me of the early days of Land O’Lakes, Inc’s history of quality:

 Back when the USAID-funded Macedonia Agricultural Marketing Activity (MAMA) project started in 2003, Macedonia was importing about 60% of its processed milk.
 MAMA aimed to grow the dairy (and meat) industry by fostering a competitive market that centered around a Macedonia Seal of Quality (SOQ) program.
 Fifteen years later, this program is going strong!